typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

 ### Modelling in SQL

 If we are implementing this model in a relational database, we first go through a normalisation process.
-We begin at [First Normal Form](https://en.wikipedia.org/wiki/First_normal_form) (1NF) and by looking for functional dependencies, transitive dependencies, etc, we eventually get to our desired [Third Normal Form](https://en.wikipedia.org/wiki/Third_normal_form) (3NF).
+We begin at [First Normal Form](https://en.wikipedia.org/wiki/First_normal_form) (1NF) and by looking for things such as functional dependencies and transitive dependencies, we eventually get to our desired [Third Normal Form](https://en.wikipedia.org/wiki/Third_normal_form) (3NF).

 ![ER Diagram Example](../images/comparisons/normalisation.png)